DrummerViking/IBTool/README.md

 ## About
 This tool is intended to easily help on managing Information Barriers in Microsoft Teams.
+*(10/27/2020 : Tool is still under construction)*

 ## Pre-requisites

  > This Module requires Powershell 5.1 and above.
- > This Module will install MicrosoftTeams module.
+ > This Module will install the ExchangeOnline Management module (in order to have an SCC connection session).

  ## Installation